-The research and planning when it crucial when it comes to transitioning to an automated time tracking solution.
+The research and planning when it crucial when it comes to transitioning to an automated time tracker.
 The process should be in-depth and comprehensive.
 All systems are different, each offering diverse solutions that come with several deployment options and varying pricing models.

 While you can’t expect to master the complexities of each time and attendance solution deployment, we highly recommend taking note of features offered, integration capabilities, hardware options, and any other considerations that coincide with your requirements.

 The research process can also help eliminate potential solutions early-on because you will quickly determine that certain vendor products or deployment methods will not fit your requirements or primary business objectives.

 There are several primary considerations to make when transitioning from manual to automated time clock software that is independent of the vendor.
 In order words, no matter which solution you choose, the following considerations should be universal.
 If a solution you’re considering doesn’t offer these universal considerations, and you believe it to be required, then there are always more solutions out there.